MileHacker Logo

 Managing group logistics and reservations

-• For groups, booking accommodation well in advance is advisable, especially during peak season, to secure staying together.
+• For groups, booking accommodation well it's wise to book in advance, especially during peak season, to secure staying together.

-• Make reservations for large restaurant tables, notably at popular rooftop venues.
+• Book for large restaurant tables, notably at popular rooftop venues.

-• Consider private transfers for airport pick-up or day trips, as this streamlines logistics and brings convenience for groups.
+• Consider private transfers for airport pick-up or day trips, because this streamlines logistics and brings convenience for groups.

 • Clearly communicate shared costs and itinerary details within the group to make sure everyone is aligned.